Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Preliminaries of Anomaly Detection in Blockchain

 \subsection{Anomaly Problem in Blockchain Layers}

-Since the advent of blockchain by Satoshi Nakamoto in 2008, adversaries are continuously trying to carry out malicious activities in the network ranging from cryptocurrency frauds to identity thefts for blockchain wallets.
-To efficiently run operations of blockchain network, it is important to identify and take action against these adversarial behaviours within time.
-In order to do so, anomaly detection models came into discussion, which are responsible for effective detection of anomalous behaviour of a specific node. \mubcom{Generically, we divide the anomaly detection models into six sub-categories on the basis of their functioning, which are named as generative architectures, classification based models, clustering based models, nearest neighbour models, statistical \& analytical models, and reinforcement learning based models (see Fig.~\ref{fig:anomalyclassification}).}\\ \mubcom{From the perspective of blockchain layers, it is important to mention that the anomalies in blockchain technology are not pretty generic because almost all layers of blockchain have their specific anomalies, thus, their detection mechanism do also vary.} For example, an anomaly related to Ponzi scheme falls under category of incentive layers, while spreading of anomalous messages in the network falls under the category of network layer.
+To efficiently run operations of a blockchain network, it is important to identify and take action against adversarial behaviours within the actionable time frame.
+In order to do so, anomaly detection models came into discussion, which are responsible for effective detection of anomalous behaviour of a specific node.
+Generically, we divide the anomaly detection models into six sub-categories on the basis of their functioning, which are named as generative architectures, classification based models, clustering based models, nearest neighbour models, statistical \& analytical models, and reinforcement learning based models (see Fig.~\ref{fig:anomalyclassification}).\\ From the perspective of blockchain layers, it is important to mention that the anomalies in blockchain technology are not pretty generic because almost all layers of blockchain have their specific anomalies, thus, their detection \final{mechanism vary}.
+For example, an anomaly related to a Ponzi scheme falls under the category of incentive layers, while spreading of anomalous messages in the network falls under the category of network layer.
 Therefore, it is important to classify these anomalies according to the layer they fall under in order to carry out their efficient detection.\\